developer-zebra/developer-zebra-site/src/stagenow/5-0/Profiles/zerotouch/index.md

 #### The Profile is now ready for deployment.

-> `IMPORTANT NOTE:` If a Zero Touch Profile is saved and imported onto the same or another host workstation, it no longer functions for Zero Touch enrollment.
+> `IMPORTANT NOTE:` If a Zero Touch Profile is saved and imported onto the same or a different host workstation, it no longer functions for Zero Touch enrollment.